ClusterWS/ClusterWS/bench/README.md

 ```

-# More bench coming special for WebSocket
+# More bench is coming